lensesio-workshops/Community_Lenses_Setup/README.md

 When you are finished you can bring it all down with the following command:

-`docker compose down` Don't worry about the warning regarding the EULA it's harmless.
+`docker compose down` Don't worry about the warning regarding the EULA; it's harmless.

 ## What's In the Community Dcoker Compose Package?